 As professional Will Writers we can take instructions for your Will here in Dubai and have your Will written in accordance with the rules/laws of your domicile country.

 It is therefore imperative that if you live in Dubai and own assets and property in Dubai or any other country that you have a valid Will that can be taken to the UAE courts by your heirs should you die whilst still a resident with assets in the UAE.
-Expat Wills can write your will to cover your world-wide movable assets.
+Expat Wills' network of lawyers located outside of the emirate of Dubai can write your Wills to protect your worldwide movable assets.
 As immovable assets (real estate) generally require a Will in accordance with the laws in the country where the assets are situated

 It should be noted that marriage nullifies all previous Wills, If you have re-married your Will is now null and void and any estate will fall under the laws of Intestacy (dying without a Will).